TheRealDxRed/backtesting/prolefoto/prior_day_reversal.md

 Unsurprisingly, that did _much_ worse than 50%.
 You can sort of prove this mathematically based on our win rate:

 > Since WR is approximately 1/3 (33.33%), that means we would need to win more than 3x what we would lose.
 Currently, we barely scratch past 33% WR, but we only win 3x (30% / 10%) our risk when we do.
-This makes the strategy essentially breakeven at these parameters.
+This makes the strategy essentially breakeven at these parameters..

-How about we try a smaller SL, then?
-I'll try 5% SL and 50% TP.
-This will make the minimum required WR roughly 10%.
-Still no guarantees this will work, though, since exiting at the close makes every trade nondeterministic.